 Student ID photos are taken during Orientation and student IDs are issued to new students during their first week of classes.
 Student ID cards include student identification numbers (that are different from social security numbers).
 ID cards also function as library cards for utilizing the University library.
-Student ID cards are issued on the first floor.
-Online students may order Student ID cards through the Campus Common, Student Services Tab, Form Center.
+Student ID cards are issued in the Bookstore Online students may order Student ID cards through the Campus Common, Student Services Tab, Form Center.